-In terms of Paragraph V 4.2(e) Appendix V of the Immigration Rules, a visitor needs to have sufficient funds for manifesting his/her genuine intentions to visit.
-Therefore, an applicant must have ready access to sufficient funds and resources to maintain and accommodate himself/herself and dependants adequately during the visit to the UK.
-Moreover, applicants must have sufficient funds for the duration of an extension of stay.
+In terms of Paragraph V 4.2(e) Appendix V of the Immigration Rules, a visitor needs to have sufficient funds for manifesting genuine intentions to visit.
+Therefore, an applicant must have ready access to sufficient funds and bank balance to maintain and accommodate himself/herself and dependants adequately during the visit.
+Moreover, applicants must also have sufficient funds for the duration of an extension of stay.

 V 4.2 The applicant must satisfy the decision maker that they are a genuine visitor.
 This means that the applicant: